LeoVS09/supabase-bootstrap/README.md

 Follow instructions in console

+### Open emain

+Registration email will be send to local SMTP server, you can see Web UI in <http://localhost:9000>

 ### Known Issues

 If you getting error `If a new foreign key between these entities was created in the database, try reloading the schema cache.` then restart rest service